 Preliminary Schedule (subject to change)

-Saturday, August 4 - Arrive in Vienna, capital of the Habsburg Empire and center of classical music.
+Sunday, August 4 - Arrive in Vienna, capital of the Habsburg Empire and center of classical music.
 A Festival representative will meet flight arrivals for your transfer in air-conditioned buses to your hotel in Eisenstadt.
 Take time to unpack and enjoy a brief walk around this beautiful, small city.
-For those who arrive Eisenstadt in time, a one hour walking tour will depart each hotel at 4:00 pm.
-At 7:00 pm, a 30-minute house meeting will be held at each hotel followed by a short chorus rehearsal beginning at 7:45 pm at Haus der Begegnung.
+At 7:00 pm, a 30-minute house meeting will be held at each hotel.

-Thursday, August 16 - Begin Festival bus transfers to Schwechat Airport, Vienna, for return flights home.
+Friday, August 16 - Begin Festival bus transfers to Vienna International Airport for return flights home.
 Several buses will be scheduled throughout the morning to get participants to the airport a couple of hours prior to your flight departure.